wlsf82/protractor-components-and-page-objects/README.md

 -----------------------------------
 ```

-Now, let's say this page is composed by a form component, with a header element (Contact), two input field elements (Name and Message) and two button elements (Cancel and Submit).
+Now, let's say this page is composed by a form component, with a header element (Contact), one input field element (Name), one text area field (Message), and two button elements (Cancel and Submit).

 Ok, but you may be asking yourself, what is the difference between creating E2E tests using Page Objects and Components when comparing to the usage of only Page Objects?